eyupsteve/Getdatacourseproj/codebook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals

+##tidydata.txt

-The data in "tidydata.txt" is the mean and standard deviation values extracted from the above dataset, with the following naming convention for the variables
+The data in "tidydata.txt" is the mean and standard deviation values extracted from the above dataset, with the following naming convention for the variables, altered from that noted in the files above.

-Time_Domain indicates one of the time domain signal measurement.
+* Time_Domain indicates one of the time domain signal measurement.
-Freq_Domain indicates one of the measurement after a Fast Fourier Transform.
+* Freq_Domain indicates one of the measurement after a Fast Fourier Transform.
-Body indicates a body measurement.
+* Body indicates a body measurement.
-Gravity indicates a gravity measurement.
+* Gravity indicates a gravity measurement.
-Accelerometer_measurement indicates the measurement came from the accelerometer.
+* Accelerometer_measurement indicates the measurement came from the accelerometer.
-Gyrometer_measurement indicates the measurement came from the gyroscope.
+* Gyrometer_measurement indicates the measurement came from the gyroscope.
-Mean indicates a mean value.
+* Mean indicates a mean value.
-std indicates a standard deviation value.
+* std indicates a standard deviation value.
-Jerk indicates a Jerk value.
+* Jerk indicates a Jerk value.
-Magnitude indicate the value is the magnitude of the signal.
+* Magnitude indicate the value is the magnitude of the signal.
-X,Y,Z indicates the axis on which the measurement was taken.
+* X,Y,Z indicates the axis on which the measurement was taken.

 Thus the variable  "Time_Domain_Body_Accelerometer_measurement_Jerk_Magnitude-mean" gives a value that is the mean of the time domain measurements of the body component taken with the accelerometer,